rodrigoguadano/Phishing-Analysis-Lab/Analysis/Greenholt_phish.md

 ---

 ## Overall Analysis
-- Email originates from an IP not authorized by the sending domain → SPF fail
+- Email originates from an IP not authorized by the sending domain
 - DMARC policy missing → lack of enforcement increases phishing risk
-- Attachment is a CAB file disguised as a payment receipt → high-risk
+- Attachment is a CAB file disguised as a payment receipt
 - No immediate malware detection via VirusTotal, but classic phishing indicators present
 - Domain appears legitimate by age but sending pattern is suspicious